qais-yousef/sched-analyzer/README.md

 ./sched-top -h
 ```

-For for list of all available options.
+For list of all available options.